 Please inquire for specifics which may include any special equipment requirements.

 Please contact me for my availability and day rates.
-I invoice every two weeks with standard 30 day terms, regardless of being paid through a payroll service.
+I invoice every two weeks with standard 30 day terms.

 I'm always interested in entertaining the idea of going back on staff somewhere.
 It would have to be the right fit.
 If you think you might be that, just ask.